-Vice Chair of Governors: Mr A Coleman
+Vice Chair of Governors: Mrs Emily Bowditch

 The role of the governors is to support the school to provide the best possible education for our children by agreeing and monitoring the impact of policies, asking challenging questions and ensuring accountability.
 The role is often called ‘being a critical friend’.
-Individual Governors have a special focus of interest in school to reflect the different aspects of school life.
+Individual governors have a special focus of interest in school to reflect the different aspects of school life.

 The full governing body meets each month except April and August (i.e. 10 times a year).
 There are two sub-groups: education/welfare and business.
-Each committee meets twice a year to fulfil its delegated responsibilities.
+Each meets twice a year to fulfil its delegated responsibilities.

-The approved Minutes of the Full Governing Body meetings are available to view via the School Office.
+The approved minutes of the Full Governing Body meetings are available to view via the school office.